-In contrast to the polar bears, my weight inched up, maybe a pound a year.
-The sinister truth is that the weight goes on quicker during your 40s, but comes off at a much slower rate.
+In contrast to the polar bears, however, my weight inched up, maybe a pound a year.
+The sinister truth is that the weight goes on quicker during your 40’s but comes off at a much slower rate.
 This disconnect caught me by surprise and resulted in a net weight-gain for me during that decade.

-The wake-up call came in my 50s.
+The wake-up call came in my 50’s.
 After spending three weeks in Australia, I came home 20 pounds heavier, weighing in over 180 pounds.
 (It was worth it.
-I sampled every red wine, loaf of bread and fresh olive in the Margaret River Wine Region.)
+I sampled every wine, loaf of bread and fresh olive in the Margaret River Wine Region.)
 We were there over Australia’s Independence Day, which lands on my birthday—thus the glasses and champagne in the below pic.

-I knew I couldn’t drop the weight by eliminating my usual vices—potato chips, chocolate and dark beer—so it was time to consult a professional.
+Once I tried on my work clothes, I knew I couldn’t drop the weight by eliminating my usual vices—potato chips, chocolate and dark beer—so it was time to consult a professional.

 Jackie, my trainer at Momentum Sport Fitness, outlined a diet for me, identifying how many grams of lean protein I should eat daily given my activity level.
 (Translation: high protein and fiber diet leads to more what?
 That’s right—gas.)
 My husband, who was committed to dropping weight as well, started making soups, and he added quality protein, healthy carbs (beans—no joke—the equivalent of enriched uranium for the nuclear reactor) and lots of veggies.

 I dropped 17 pounds in three months, then entered a maintenance phase.
-As a result, I look and feel better, and my knees don’t ache from carrying the extra weight.
+As a result, I look and feel a lot better, and my knees don’t ache from carrying the extra weight.
 I’m not sentenced to salads for lunch anymore, either.
 Now, I eat something like a chicken breast, some quinoa and a serving of broccoli.
 (You know you’ve been deprived when a lunch like that sounds tasty!)

 For me, exercising is key—both physically and mentally.
 I alternate my days between biking and CrossFit.
 Jackie introduced me to FITAID ®, a recovery drink that has only 45 calories.
 This isn’t an energy or protein drink.
 I think of it as drinking a vitamin because it’s so full of them.